-- (1) Access to the area immediately surrounding the damaged property is prohibited by civil authority as a result of the damage, and the described premises are within that area but are not more than one mile from the damaged property; and - (2) The action of civil authority is taken in response to dangerous physical conditions resulting from the damage or continuation of the Covered Cause of Loss that caused the damage, or the action is taken to enable a civil authority to have unimpeded access to the damaged property. - 40.
-Under Plaintiffs' Policy, a Covered Cause of Loss is any cause other than a cause excluded under the Policy.
+- (1) Access to the area immediately surrounding the damaged property is prohibited by civil authority as a result of the damage, and the described premises are within that area but are not more than one mile from the damaged property; and - (2) The action of civil authority is taken in response to dangerous physical conditions resulting from the damage or continuation of the Covered Cause of Loss that caused the damage, or the action is taken to enable a civil authority to have unimpeded access to the damaged property.

-- 41. Plaintiff and all similarly situated Class members have suffered a direct physical loss of and damage to their property because they have been unable to use their property for its intended purpose. - 42.
+- 40. Under Plaintiffs' Policy, a Covered Cause of Loss is any cause other than a cause excluded under the Policy. - 41.
+Plaintiff and all similarly situated Class members have suffered a direct physical loss of and damage to their property because they have been unable to use their property for its intended purpose. - 42.
 The interruption of Plaintiff's and other class members' businesses was not caused by any of the exclusions set forth in the applicable Policies. - 43.
-Plaintiff's Policy contains an endorsement entitled Exclusion of Loss Due to Virus or Bacteria, form CP 01 40 07 06, which states:
+Plaintiff's Businessowners Coverage Form contains an exclusion for losses caused by:

-We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable off inducing physical distress, illness or disease.
+Any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease.

-- 44. The exclusion in the Virus and Bacteria endorsement does not apply because Plaintiff's, and other class members', losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease".
+- 44. The virus exclusion endorsement does not apply because Plaintiff's, and other class members' losses were not caused by a "virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease."
 Rather, the efficient proximate cause of Plaintiffs', and other Class Members' losses, were precautionary measures taken by their respective States and/or counties to prevent the spread of COVID-19 in the future, not because coronavirus was found in or on Plaintiffs' insured property. - 45.
-Notwithstanding the foregoing, Liberty denied Plaintiff's claim for business interruption losses.
+Notwithstanding the foregoing, AmGUARD denied Plaintiff's claim for business interruption losses.

-D. The COVID-19 Pandemic has Affected Policyholders Nationwide.
+D. The COVID-19 Pandemic Has Affected Policyholders Nationwide